Quebec French: 1840 to 1960

-1959 to 1982
+1960 to 1982

 From the Quiet Revolution to the passing of the Charter of the French Language, the French language in Quebec saw a period of validation in its varieties associated with the working class while the percentage of literate and university-educated francophones grew.
 Laws concerning the status of French were passed both on the federal and provincial levels.
 The Office québécois de la langue française was established to play an essential role of support in language planning.
-In Ontario, the first French-language public secondary schools were built in the 1960s, but not without confrontations.
-West Nipissing, Penetanguishene and Windsor each experienced its own school crisis.
+Protective laws and distaste towards anglicisms arose at the same time to preserve the integrity of Quebec French, while Metropolitan French on the other hand does not have that same protective attitude and in recent decades has been more influenced by English, causing Quebec French not to borrow recent English loanwords that are now used in Metropolitan French.